-It is sometimes claimed that there is an important difference between the killing of animals by humans, and the killings perpetrated by predator animals.
+Some scholars may rise some objection to the argument that animals should not be killed, for food consumption due to the fact that some animals predates fellowanimals.
+It is important to note that there is an important difference between the killing of animals by humans, and the killings perpetrated by predator animals.
 As moral agents, humans are able to reflect upon and decide on the appropriate moral action.
 Animals, on the other hand, lack such capacities.
 Thus, while most humans can be held morally accountable for the killing they inflict, animals cannot.
 So the claim is that when we as humans kill animals for food, we are blameworthy and such killing should be prevented; but when animals kill other animals for food, they are not blameworthy and this should not be prevented.
 However, this argument suffers from a significant problem.
-As several thinkers have pointed out, while it seems clear that moral agents cannot be held accountable for their actions, which does not mean to say that we should not prevent them from causing harm to others.
+As several thinkers have pointed out, while it seems clear that moral agents cannot be held accountable for their actions that does not mean to say that we should not prevent them from causing harm to others (Luy 2005).
 To illustrate this point, Peter Alward gives the following example:

 Consider, by way of analogy, a child too young to know the difference between right and wrong, attempting to slit the throat of his sleeping father.
 If the child succeeded in his attempt, he would have performed a morally wrong act albeit one for which he ought not to be blamed.
-However, despite the lack of blameworthiness for his act, we would be morally required to prevent the child from slitting his father's throat if we could (Alward 2000: 83).
+However, despite the lack of blameworthiness for his act, we would be morally required to prevent the child from slitting his father's throat if we could (Alward 2018: 166).

 The simple fact that children and animals are not moral agents does not mean that we should prevent them from causing harm.
 And predator animals do cause harm when they kill their prey: prey animals have an interest that their lives continue.
 Moreover, if this interest is sufficient to ground a right to life for animals in agriculture and in experimentation, why should it not be sufficient to ground a right for prey animals in the wild?
 Of course, this putative right to life of prey animals would not be held against their predators: predators are not moral agents, so cannot have moral duties.
-Rather, it would be held against us: we are moral agents and can act to prevent their deaths.
+Rather, it would be held against us: we are moral agents, and can act to prevent their deaths.
 So all this seems to suggest that if it is true that we should not kill animals to eat their flesh, then maybe we should also act to prevent predator animals from killing their prey.
 However, perhaps there is an alternative moral difference between the deaths that humans inflict and the deaths that predator animals inflict.